About Brad Bayliff

 Later, as a young adult, I worked in real estate development and brokerage.
 From 1986 to 1994 I served as a State Representative in Indiana.
 I also managed my father’s office for several years.
 I was fortunate to have the opportunity to have that working relationship with him.

 After my legislative service and working with my father and his partners of thirty years, I went back to school to obtain my law degree.
 I received the Best Oralist award in the school’s moot court competition.
 I also served on the Editorial Staff of the Federal Communications Law Journal.
 The FCLJ is the journal of the Federal Communications Bar Association.
-I have served as the co-chair of the Texas chapter of the FCBA since 2007.
+I have served as a co-chair of the Texas chapter of the FCBA since 2007.

 During the summer between my first and second years of law school, Chief Justice Thomas Phillips of the Supreme Court of Texas allowed me to intern for him.
 That summer, my wife and I decided we wanted to move to Texas to begin my law career.